4 Ways Webinars Help Close More Deals

 Gather the Right Information

-It’s important to decide what you need to know about the customer before building your registration page.
+It’s important to decide what you need to know about the customer before building your webinar registration page.
 The registration page is how you’ll segment your attendees and personalize their interactions.
 To help automate this step, we automatically send the field information to your CRM.

 Require as many fields as necessary to segment attendees in your CRM, but not so many that you’ll overwhelm the person registering.
 Because the “right” answer is different for every company, test the sweet spot of required fields for your audience.